2018 Medicare Supplement Plans – Medigap Plans

 - Average Missouri premium: $178

 Judging by the past trend of small yearly price increases, it might also be reasonable to expect a modest rate increase in future years.
 Also, in 2018 Medicare supplement plan rates continue to vary by location, plan level, and sometimes, health and age.
 Even within the same state and city, rates can vary by the company for the same Medicare supplement plan level.

 When choosing a new plan, people tend to select the cheapest of the highly rated insurers.
 However, those who already have coverage may not be quick to switch to another company just to save a few dollars if they are already satisfied with their benefits and service.
 Finding the right Medicare supplement plan for 2018 in any local area may also consist of researching a company’s reputation for paying claims and handling customer service issues.

 How Does Healthcare Reform Change Medigap Plans in 2018?

 Many beneficiaries have concerns over the way that health reform may change Medicare.
 Health reform does impact Medicare, but many of these changes will not be that obvious to beneficiaries.

-First, Medicare supplement insurance plans are not in the new state or federal health insurance marketplaces.
+First, Medicare supplement plans in 2018 are not in the new state or federal health insurance marketplaces.
 In fact, it is illegal for an agent to try to knowingly enroll a Medicare beneficiary in a marketplace plan.
 This means that beneficiaries will continue to enroll in their insurance policies through an agent or an insurance company in the way they have before.
 Private marketplace plans are mostly for people who do not have other affordable health insurance, so they are not open to people who already have Medicare.

 However, health reform will impact Medicare in the future.
 These are some of the visible changes to Medicare caused by health reform: